 Technology management is a field of study designed to prepare technically competent industrial technologists and management professionals for employment in business, industry and government.
-The career focus for graduates of the industrial technology program is industrial and management supervision.
+The career focus for graduates of the industrial technology management program is industrial and management supervision.
 The Association of Technology Management and Applied Engineering Technology (ATMAE) has determined that certification as an industrial technologist requires an educational background in production/operations management, quality control, safety management, and production and inventory control.

 The bachelor's degree program focuses on operations management, industrial cost analysis, operations research, project management, computer-integrated manufacturing, and production and inventory control.

-The technology management degree is an upper-division program.
-Admission is open only to students who have completed an Associate of Science degree in a technology-related field.
-The following California University associate degrees are approved as prerequisites for the upper-division bachelor's degree in industrial technology management:
+The industrial technology management degree is an upper-division program.
+Admission is open to students who have completed an Associate of Science degree in a technology-related field.
+For example, the following California University of Pennsylvania associate degrees are approved as prerequisites for the upper-division bachelor's degree in industrial technology management:

 The associate degree program prepares technically competent professionals as industrial technicians for employment in industrial and manufacturing enterprises.
 The career focus for bachelor's degree graduates is industrial and manufacturing supervision.
 Employment opportunities in industrial technology are diverse, with graduates finding careers as CAD operators, drafters, designers, engineering technicians, production supervisors, purchasing agents, industrial researchers, safety managers, manufacturing technicians, systems analysts, quality control managers, CNC machine programmers, robotic technicians, industrial trainers and sales representatives.